hloo/zcash-posters/docs/index.md

 <img src="image/zcash_pinnacle_of_privacy.jpg" width="50%"/>
 ## Introduction

 The Zcash posters on this site are inspired by vintage travel posters and vintage propaganda posters.
-They are the result of an ongoing collaboration between Howard Loo (a member of the Zcash community and founder of the [Ycash Foundation](https://www.ycash.xyz)) and artist [Steve Thomas](https://www.stevethomasart.com).
+They are the result of an ongoing collaboration between artist [Steve Thomas](https://www.stevethomasart.com) and Howard Loo (a member of the Zcash community and founder of the [Ycash Foundation](https://www.ycash.xyz)) and .

 ## Get the Posters!